AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to change owner and group owner from _hello to vincent and staff
+A script to change owner to betty only if owned by guillaume